Finite Invariant Sets with Bridging Points in Logistic IFS: Introduction

-In this study, we analyze an IFS composed of two nonlinear maps $g$ and $h$ from $[0,1]$ to itself.
+Motivated by this perspective, we analyze an IFS composed of two nonlinear maps $g$ and $h$ from $[0,1]$ to itself.
 Specifically, we consider two types of systems: a pair of logistic maps with different parameter values (logistic IFS) and a combination of a logistic map and a tent map (logistic-tent IFS).
 The dynamics of these systems cannot be trivially derived from those of the constituent maps and, in most cases, yield more complex trajectories.
 In this context, we define the limit set obtained after a long-term iteration as the (numerical) attractor of the IFS.

 For deterministic maps, invariant sets typically consist of periodic orbits or chaotic attractors; however, in IFSs, invariant sets are not restricted to such cases.
-Let $\Lambda_g$ and $\Lambda_h$ denote the union of all periodic orbits of $g$ and $h$, respectively.
-The first case occurs when $\Lambda$ is entirely contained in either $\Lambda_g$ or $\Lambda_h$, that is,
+Let $\Lambda_g$ and $\Lambda_h$ denote the union of all periodic points of $g$ and $h$, respectively.
+The first case occurs when $\Lambda$ is entirely contained in $\Lambda_g\bigcup\Lambda_h$, that is,

 The second case arises when $\Lambda$ is not contained in $\Lambda_{g} \cup \Lambda_{h}$, that is,